A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Introduction

-\textbf{Related Literature on Physics-Informed Techniques.} Physics-informed data-driven methods have recently gained a surge of interest in the realm of formal verification and control synthesis.
-In this regard, \cite{huang2022applications} studies the role of physics-informed neural networks in addressing challenges faced by deep learning applications in power systems, such as data quality, infeasible solutions, and low generalizability.
-Recent work \cite{liu2024formally} explores the use of physics-informed learning and formal verification for neural network-based control Lyapunov functions, which are crucial for stabilizing nonlinear systems.
-The work \cite{zhang2022physics} introduces a physics-informed data-driven approach for identifying governing equations from data and solving them to derive spatio-temporal responses.
-The study \cite{niknejad2023physics} proposes a physics-informed data-driven approach for control system design in discrete-time linear systems.
+\textbf{Related literature on physics-informed techniques.} Physics-informed data-driven methods have recently gained significant interest in the realm of formal verification and control synthesis.
+In this regard, \citet{zhang2022physics} introduce a physics-informed data-driven approach for identifying governing equations from data and solving them to derive spatio-temporal responses.
+Additionally, \citet{niknejad2023physics} propose a physics-informed data-driven approach for control design in discrete-time linear systems.
+In the realm of physics-informed neural networks, \citet{huang2022applications} study their role in addressing challenges faced by deep learning applications in power systems, including issues related to data quality, infeasible solutions, and limited generalizability.
+Recently, \citet{liu2025formally} explore the use of physics-informed learning and formal verification for neural network-based control Lyapunov functions, which are crucial for stabilizing nonlinear systems.
+While these studies show promise, none have explored a physics-informed \emph{scenario approach} for safety verification, which is studied in this paper.

-While these studies show promise, none have explored a physics-informed \emph{scenario approach} for safety verification.
-In this paper, we propose a physics-informed scenario optimization framework that significantly reduces the required sample size compared to conventional scenario methods, offering a more efficient and cost-effective solution.